 - Private Investigator’s Association of Arkansas (PIAA)

-Hire a Private Investigation Agency – Visit our directory of private eyes and private investigation agencies.
+Visit our directory of private eyes and private investigation agencies in Arkansas.
 Our directory may also help you find a private investigation agency to sponsor you as a beginning private investigator.

 Training Resources – Improve your chances of getting licensed by completing a degree program, training course, or home study course.
 Learn what options are available to get the investigation knowledge necessary to get licensed.